KiltMC/Kilt/WHY.md

 # Why?
 ## Why did you even make Kilt?
 How did this even start?

-On the 29th of December 2022, my friend Em had asked me to port a long list of Forge mods over to Fabric.
+On the 29th of December 2022, my friend Kiran had asked me to port a long list of Forge mods over to Fabric.
 I had thought to myself, "Why port this many mods for only a few people to play it, and if no one else is going to use it except for us?"